adamontherun/EmbedlyWithBlocks/README.md

                                               NSLog(@"%@", extract);
                                           }];
 ```
 Check the EmbedlyExtract.h and EmbedlyEmbed.h files for all the properties that can be returned.

 All errors returned from the library are mapped from Embed.ly's error codes http://embed.ly/docs/api/extract/endpoints/1/extract#error-codes

 See the example project for a simplistic usage of the library.

  If you have any questions, open an Issue here, or hit me up on Twitter @adamontherun

 ###TODOs:
  - Add support for the Display API
- - Release as a CocoaPod